citation-file-format/citation-file-format/README.md

 CFF-Core has been branched out to address
 [issue citation-file-format/citation-file-format#23](https://github.com/citation-file-format/citation-file-format/issues/23).
-While an ideal format for software citation would arguably implement transitive credit {% cite transitive-credit %}, there is no concrete implementation yet that is available for practical use by software creators.
-The most concrete suggestion for an implementation is {% cite transitive-credit-json-ld --style ./_bibliography/apa-text.csl %}, the application of which, however, seems impractical from a usability point of view in terms of human-writability.
-Especially regarding the current state of the practice of providing citation metadata for software {% cite software-citation-practices %}, it seems that at this point in time, a lower-threshold approach - in terms of technical complexity - could potentially drive higher participation in the provision of software citation metadata.
+While an ideal format for software citation would arguably implement transitive credit ([Katz, 2014](https://doi.org/10.5334/jors.be)), there is no concrete implementation yet that is available for practical use by software creators.
+The most concrete suggestion for an implementation is [Katz and Smith, 2015](https://doi.org/10.5334/jors.by), the application of which, however, seems impractical from a usability point of view in terms of human-writability.
+Especially regarding the current state of the practice of providing citation metadata for software [Howison and Bullard, 2016](https://doi.org/10.1002/asi.23538), it seems that at this point in time, a lower-threshold approach - in terms of technical complexity - could potentially drive higher participation in the provision of software citation metadata.

-On the other end of the complexity spectrum, free form `CITATION` files as suggested by Robin Wilson {% cite citation-files %} provide an easy-to-access way of providing citation metadata for software.
+On the other end of the complexity spectrum, free form `CITATION` files as suggested by Robin Wilson ([Wilson, 2013](https://www.software.ac.uk/blog/2013-09-02-encouraging-citation-software-introducing-citation-files)) provide an easy-to-access way of providing citation metadata for software.
 However, as these files are not reliably formatted, and thus not machine-readable, their potential for re-use is rather low.
-Re-use of software citation metadata, however, is a key factor in the promotion of software citation along the software citation principles
-{% cite principles %}, and ultimately the fair distribution of credit for software in science.
+Re-use of software citation metadata, however, is a key factor in the promotion of software citation along the software citation principles [Smith et al., 2016](https://doi.org/10.7717/peerj-cs.86), and ultimately the fair distribution of credit for software in science.

 CFF aims to provide a compromise between the ideal state of software citation, i.e., transitive credit, and the state of the practice, i.e., free form